gagan-garcha/Sawmill/README.md

 # Welcome to Sawmill Manager

 Sawmill Manager has different API's that is used to manage the sawmills.
+The code is built using SOLID design principles.
 The application uses H2 in memory database to persist the data.
 Once the application is restarted the data will be lost.

 ## Requirements